Redbone Coonoodle (Redbone Coonhound & Poodle Mix): Info, Pictures, Characteristics & Facts

 Daily Exercise Requirements 🐕

-The Redbone Coonoodle is a moderately active dog that will require about 45 minutes of exercise per day to ty healthy and ward off obesity.
+The Redbone Coonoodle is a moderately active dog that requires about 45 minutes of daily exercise to stay healthy and prevent obesity.
 They enjoy going for walks, running in the park, and playing fetch.
 A household with children can often provide enough exercise each day while they play, but if you don’t have children, you’ll need to set aside a little time each day to help your pet stay fit.

 Training 🦮